Summary

 Supplemental Information

-Working Conditions
+Working Conditions:

-Application materials will be screened for clarity, completeness, and alignment with the experience, qualifications, knowledge, and skills essential for this role to determine which candidates may be invited to participate in one or more panel interviews.
+We welcome applications from all qualified internal King County employees.
+We value diversity, diverse perspectives and life experience and encourage people of all backgrounds to apply.
+Application materials will be screened for clarity, completeness and alignment with the experience, qualifications, knowledge, and skills essential for this role to determine which candidates may be invited to participate in one or more panel interviews.

 To apply, submit a:- Complete Application